Ajten Pllana

 Part One

-Kaltrina Krasniqi: Can you tell us anything about your childhood?
+Kaltrina Krasniqi: Can you tell us something about your childhood?
 What kind of child were you?
 Where did you live?
 About your family?
 About the first years of your life?

 Ajten Pllana: I was born in Skopje.
-My father is… my father is from Skopje, my mother is from Presevo.
-They got married in 1930 and my father was an only child, but he wanted to have many kids.
-So, we were eight children, but two died as babies, two boys, so we are four brothers and two sisters, I am the third child.
+My father is, my father is from Skopje, my mother is from Presevo.
+They got married in 1930 and my father was alone, but he wanted to have many kids.
+So, we were eight children, whereas two died as babies, two boys, and we were four brothers and two sisters, I am the third child.

 I can say that we had a very good childhood until 1946.
 We lived with our grandparents.
-In ‘41, when the war started, we feared that something very bad would happen and we would end up stuck in Skopje, we went to my mother’s house, my maternal grandmother’s house where my aunt lived in Presevo.
-We lived there for a year.
-But, there was no big war in Skopje.
-After the Bulgarians came, they were in coalition with the Germans and there wasn’t much.
+In ‘41, when the war started from the fear that something very dangerous will happen and we will be stuck in Skopje, we went to my mother’s house, my maternal grandmother’s house where my aunt lived in Presevo, we lived there for a year.
+But, there was no big war in Skopje, after the Bulgarians came, they were in coalition with the Germans and there wasn’t much.

-So in ‘44, the end of ‘44, we returned [to Skopje] from Presevo.
-Then the first schools in Albanian were opened, for the first time in Albanian history, the first schools [in Skopje].
-Even though I was very young, I knew a boy, he was my father’s uncle’s son from Gjilan, he came and said, “I will take you to school,” to enroll us.
-When he took me there, the principal did not take me because he said, “Too young”, six years old.
-My uncle, “Come one, let the girl enroll,” he says, “she is six and a half years old.”
-Anyways, that’s how I became a student in the history of Skopje to enroll at an Albanian language school in Albanian and I was the youngest in the class.
+So in ‘44, the end of ‘44, we came back from Presevo.
+Then the first schools in Albanian were opened, for the first time in Albanian history, the first schools.
+Even though I was very young, I had a boy, he was my father’s uncle’s son from Gjilan, he came and said, “I will take you to school,” to enroll us.
+When he took me there, the principal did not take me because he said, “Too young”, six years old, my uncle, “Come one, let the girl enroll,” he says, “She is six years old and a half.”
+Anyways that’s how I became a student of the first class in history of Skopje, a school in Albanian and I was the youngest in the class.

-But, by chance, there happened to be 15, 14, and 12 years old girls in the first grade, and after a year, two stopped going to school.
-And years later, they went to Turkey.
-It was the time when a lot of people migrated there but I stayed.
-Then Shkolla Normale1 was opened, it was moved from Tetovo to Skopje and I continued my education at Shkolla Normale.
-My mother wanted that because her sisters were teachers in the nineteenth century, of course in Turkish, because there was no schools in Albanian and… so from the first generation by chance, not that I was very good or, but it so happened that I became the first teacher of the first school in Albanian in Skopje.
-So now… I used to not give it importance, but now I am kind of proud that I was the one who… (laughs).
-One always tries to find something that suits them or that they think is good.
+But, by chance, there happened to be 15-14-12-year-old girls in the first grade, and after a year, two stopped going to school.
+And, in the later years, they went to Turkey, it was the time a lot of people went there and so I stayed.
+Then Shkolla Normale was opened, it was moved from Tetovo to Skopje and I continued studying at Shkolla Normale.
+My mother wanted that because her sisters, in the nineteenth century, of course, in Turkish, because there was no school in Albanian and… so from the first generation by chance, not that I was very good or, but it so happened that I was the first teacher of the first school in Albanian in Skopje.
+So now, I used to not give it importance, but now I am kind of proud that I was the one who… (laughs).
+One always tried to find something that suits them or that they think is good.

-And I think up until ‘46, we had a very good life.
-My father was a very modern man, very… but then ‘45 came… during the summer of ‘46 my maternal uncle visited, he was in the Albanian National Democratic Organization.2 He was Ibrahim Kelmendi, a history professor at the Pristina gymnasium,3 who had majored in history in Zagreb.
-He was also a soldier and he came to our house and asked to stay for a while.
-My father said, “It’s okay.”
-He stayed with us for two weeks.
-They held those meetings of the organization that operated in Skopje.
-After two weeks, he left and after a while they imprisoned my father and then a very hard life began (cries) for our family.
-We were five children left with a stay-at-home mother.
+And I think up till ‘46, we had a very good life.
+My father was a very modern man, very… but in ‘45 came… ‘46, during the summer, my maternal uncle came, he was in the Albanian Democratic National organization, he majored in history in Zagreb.
+He was also a soldier and he came to our house and asked to stay there for a while, my father said, “It’s okay,” he stayed with us for two weeks.
+They held those meetings that the organization held in Skopje.
+After two weeks, he leaves and after a while they imprison my father and then a very hard life begins (cries) for our family, we were five children left with a housewife mother.
 My oldest brother was twelve years old, not even twelve, the youngest was a year and half and only we know how these years were (cries).

-They were very hard years, but this [situation] (cries) somehow followed us throughout our lives.
-My oldest brother was imprisoned, he was a lawyer, and majored in law.
-My father was imprisoned, my brother, then my other brother, and then in ‘81 my sister was fired from work, she was an Albanian language teacher, and my other brother, he was a professor and a journalist.
-There was always something, but we stayed strong and we were the first family from Skopje that everyone was educated, except for one of my brothers.
-Although he was the smartest, smartest in the family, he wanted to work as a professional cyclist, so he didn’t pursue higher education.
-The rest of us got an education, we had a normal life.
-The family grew, we got married.
+They were very hard years, but this (cries) somehow followed us through our whole life.
+My oldest brother was imprisoned, he was a lawyer, majored in law.
+My father was imprisoned, my brother, then my other brother, then in ‘81 my sister was fired from work, she was an Albanian language teacher, my other brother, he was a professor and a journalist.
+There was always something, but we stayed strong and we are the first family from Skopje that was all educated, except for one of my brothers that, even though he was one of the smartest, smartest in the family, he wanted to work as a cyclist, he didn’t go to high school.
+While we went to school and had a normal life, the family grew, we got married.
 I was just now in Skopje, they’re good, they live a normal life.

-Kaltrina Krasniqi: How was life in Skopje when you were there during the war years?
+Kaltrina Krasniqi: How was life in Skopje during those years of war when you were there?

-Ajten Pllana: Look, people at that time were very simple and they had some sort of… people were ashamed to complain.
-Or us, for example, nobody knew how we were living at home, but it wasn’t easy, it wasn’t easy.
-You had to fight for basic things, bread was the main item.
+Ajten Pllana: Look, people at that time were very simple and they had some sort of… People were ashamed to complain or us, for example, nobody knew how we were living at home, but it wasn’t easy, it wasn’t easy, you had to fight for basic things, food was the main thing.
 You were given a piece of bread for the whole day, that’s all we got, nothing more.
-Those who were from villages had more opportunities, more access to food, to… when it came to wood supply, even that was with vouchers.
-Also other food items, all with vouchers… But, as far as school goes, schools were open and there was a concern for children.
-For example, during summer break, they used to send children for a month or two to three weeks for free to the beach, or the mountains, or somewhere.
-Or the packages that came from America, the UNRA4 would give them out and, as little as it was, it improved people’s economic conditions.
+Those who were from villages had more opportunities, access to food, to… Then when it came to even wood with triska, other foods, with triska… But, as far as school goes, schools were open and there was a care for children, for example, during summer break, they used to send children for a month, two, three weeks for free to the beach, or the mountains, or something.
+Or the packages that came from America, “UNRA” would give them and, as little as it was, it helped with people’s economical status.

 Kaltrina Krasniqi: What kind of neighborhood did you live in?
 What kind of city was Skopje?

-Ajten Pllana: Skopje… look, Skopje was… Skopje was divided in two parts, Vardar divided it into two parts.
-I don’t know, I think only three or four Albanian families lived across the bridge.
-We always referred to it as the other side of the bridge, that’s how we divided Skopje, this side of the bridge and the other side of the bridge.
-The old part of the city… I used to live where the Stone Bridge5 is, and then came, there… Do you know Skopje a bit?… There where Skanderbeg’s monument is, our house was about a hundred meters away.
-You can say it was in the center of the city, it wasn’t peripheral.
+Ajten Pllana: Skopje… Look Skopje was… Skopje was divided in two parts, Vardar divided it into two parts.
+I don’t know, I think only three-four Albanian families lived across the bridge, we always said on the other side of the bridge, that’s how we divided Skopje, the other side of the bridge and this side of the bridge.
+The old part of the city… I used to live where the Stone Bridge is and then comes, there, if you know Skopje, here Skanderbeg’s monument, maybe a hundred meters away was our house.
+You can say it was the center of the city, it wasn’t a suburb.

-The new part… the part past Vardar was a very beautiful city, the buildings very… After the Balkan Wars, new houses were built, while the part where we lived was mostly oriental, oriental houses.
-Here and there a bigger house, more beautiful, more… The roads only started getting paved a little after the war.
-Where the new road is today, the new road that connects Bit Bazaar with the Iron Bridge, which was known as Iron Bridge6 then.
-But there was order in the city, it was a very clean city.
-Every day we had to clean in front of our doorstep, to clean the street.
-Every spring, we had to paint the house… by law we were obliged to paint the exterior walls of the house, with either lime or paint.
+The new part… the part past Vardar was a very beautiful city, the buildings very… After the Balkan Wars, new houses were built, while the part where we lived in was mostly oriental, oriental houses.
+Any bigger house, more beautiful, more… The roads only started getting paved a little after the war where the new road is, the new road that connects Bit Bazaar with the Iron Bridge, it used to be Iron Bridge then.
+But there was a rule in the city, it was a very clean city, every day we had to wash in front of the doors of our house, to clean the road.
+Every spring, we had to paint the house… by law we had to paint the house, even if we only painted with lime or color.

-The cleaner, the one who would pick up the garbage, the garbage collector, would come once everyday… with a brrr {onomatopoetic}, would pass by and we would know he arrived.
-How do I say it… then the construction started, schools were built.
-We didn’t have schools, instead the schools were in the yards of mosques, known as mejtep7 from before Turkey’s times [Ottomans].
-And we went to those schools, from one school to the other until we got to the fourth grade.
-We regularly had to change schools until we found an appropriate space.
+The janitor, the one who would pick up the garbage, garbage collector, every day would come only one… With a, brrr {onomatope}, would pass by and we would know it arrived.
+How do I say, then the construction starts, schools were built.
+We didn’t have schools, the schools were in the yards of mosques where it used to be mejtep from before Turkey’s time, and in those schools, from one school to the other till the fourth grade, we regularly had to change schools until we found something.

-And then when we got to the first year of high school, then the fifth grade was called the first grade of high school, a very beautiful school was built, Iliria Elementary School.
-Even today I still envy that school, it followed the latest architectural trend.
-Everything was there, every classroom even had water, a sink where we washed our hands, or the sponge, and there was a cinema or a theater hall, the canteen was downstairs.
-Plus, there were bathrooms where pupils could shower after physical education class, although, I think it was used very little, I don’t know, it was in the basement and it was heated with wood.
+And then when we got to the first grade of high school, then the fifth grade was called the first grade of high school, a very beautiful school was built, “Liria” [Freedom] school, that today I envy that school, it was something like the last word.
+There was everything there, every class even had water there, a sink where we washed our hands, or the sponge, or there was a cinema or a theatre hall, the canteen was downstairs, plus there were bathrooms where children could shower after physical education class.
+Though, I think it was used very little, I don’t know, it was in the basement and it was heated with wood.

-It was a very good school.
-There was a lot of discipline.
-Our teachers were mostly from Albania, or from [North] Macedonia, or from Kosovo but studied there.
+It was a very good school, and there was discipline.
+Our teachers were mostly from Albania, or from Macedonia, or from Kosovo but studied there.
 I know that my teacher from second grade, back then the teacher would change every year.
-My first teacher was from Presevo, and my second teacher was from Dibra who studied in Tirana.
-I can still hear her voice, her diction, the way she would talk.
-We didn’t speak Albanian, most of us spoke Turkish, even though we were Albanian.
+My first teacher was from Presevo, and my second teacher was from Dibra who studied in Tirana, I can still hear her voice, her diction, the way she would talk and we didn’t speak Albanian, we mostly spoke Turkish, even though we were Albanian.

-At some later point I asked my brother, “Why is it like this?”
-He said, “Well, the language of prestige, that’s how people perceive the Turkish language.”
-You received a different treatment when you spoke Turkish or, and… but we learnt Albanian in school, we had good teachers.
-For example, there was Doctor Petro Janura teaching there [at Iliria Elementary School], he was a primary school teacher.
-Then there was Petro Kavaja, there was Mahmut Dumani from Albania and many others.
+Somehow I asked my brother later, “Why is it like this?”
+He says, “Well, the language of prestige, that’s how people are with the Turkish language”, there was another treatment with Turkish language or, and… But we learnt it in school, we had good teachers.
+For example, there was Doctor Petro Janura teaching there, he was a primary school teacher, then there was Petro Kavaja, there was Mahmut Dumani from Albania and many others.
 There were a lot.
 Now I can remember better those who taught more in my class.
 My brothers also had teachers.

-But in ‘48, when Yugoslavia ended diplomatic relations with Russia, relations with Albania suffered too.
-Then they took them back to Albania or they could pick where they wanted to go.
-Do they want to go to Albania or to Western countries?
+But, in ‘48, when Yugoslavia separated from Russia, the relations with Albania were spoiled too.
+Then they took them back to Albania or they could pick where to go.
+Do they want to go to Albania or the Western states?
 Some of the teachers went to America, some to Italy and some went back to Albania.
-They had… it is thanks to them that we learned Albanian.
-Kids that attended schools in Skopje could speak very well, they had very… and they [the teachers] worked hard with us.
+They had, it is thanks to them that we learnt Albanian.
+Kids that were in schools in Skopje could speak very well, they had very… And they worked hard with us.

-Kaltrina Krasniqi: What kind of child were you?
+Kaltrina Krasniqi: What kind of a kid were you?
 What kind of temperament did you have?

 Ajten Pllana: What?

-Kaltrina Krasniqi: What kind of child were you?
+Kaltrina Krasniqi: What kind of a kid were you?
 What kind of temperament did you have?

-Ajten Pllana: Well as a child, as a child, (laughs) it was like everywhere else.
+Ajten Pllana: Well as a kid, as a kid, (laughs) like everywhere else.
 The conditions weren’t the same as today, right?
-In the streets, for example, as for the neighborhood, friends, different games… boys preferred other things.
-And later in school, I was a happy kid, we were kids that didn’t know any better at that time, right?
+In the streets, for example, as for the neighborhood, friends, different games… it was different with boys, and then, at school, there were happy kids, kids that didn’t know any better at that time, right?
 We were happy with what was served to us.
-But how teachers approached us meant a lot, we were like… look, teachers with their attitudes and behaviors affect students because students always try to mirror them.
-I, for example, always looked up at my teachers because there were two or three different ones, and we always tried… because they were something more than our mothers, right?
-And kids with few, how do I say, requests because there was nothing more to ask for, like this.
+But, the approach of teachers means a lot, we were like… Look the teacher affects the student with his attitude and his behaviour, because students always try to mirror that.
+I, for example, always looked up at my teachers, because there were two or three differents ones, and we always tried… Because they were something more than our mothers, right?
+And kids with few, how to I say, requests because there was nothing more to ask for, like this.

 Kaltrina Krasniqi: Did you then continue after elementary school, how was the system?

-Ajten Pllana: Yes, I stopped for a year.
-I finished seventh grade and there was no school.
-So, I had to stay home.
-My father was still in jail and I was stuck.
-I turned into a kind of housewife, I went to the market, cooked, and helped my mother a little.
-And the next year, the eighth grade started.
-Eighth grade at that time because the system changed, then the eighth grade wasn’t high school anymore but elementary school.
-And I joined the class there, I went back to school.
-At that time, the principal and teachers came to us as we were finishing the eighth grade and told us girls, “Come to Shkolla Normale because we need more girls, there were almost all boys in Normale.
+Ajten Pllana: Yes.
+I stopped for a year, I finished seventh grade and there was no school, so I had to stay home.
+My father was still in jail and I was left, I started to become a housewife, going to the market, cooking, helping my mom a little and, the next year, the eighth grade started, eighth grade at that time because it changed, then it wasn’t high school anymore but elementary school, eighth grade.
+And I went to class there, I started school.
+At that time, the principal and teachers came and asked us girls to go to Shkolla Normale even before finishing the eighth grade because we need more girls, there were almost all boys in Noramle.

-Then my father quickly found out, “Which school are you going to?”
+Then when my father found out quite a lot, “In which school are you going to?”
 I said, “I’m going to gymnasium.”
-“Are you lying?”
-“No,” I said, “I’m not lying.”
+“Are you wrong?”
+“No,” I said, “I’m not wrong.”
 My brother said, “Don’t torture the girl.
 I told her to go to Normale.”
-And then it was good, I finished it, but in five years; I always had such luck.
-For my generation Normale was five years, then it immediately went back to being four years.
+And then it was good, I finished it, but in five years.
+I always had such luck, for my generation Normale was five years, then immediately went back to being four years.
 So, a year more.
-So, Normale was very… there was order, it was a good school.
-There were good students, good teachers too.
+So, Normale was a very… There was order, it was a good school, there were good students, good teachers too.
 But, there were very few girls in our class.
 We were only three seniors when we finished Normale, we were only three girls.

 Kaltrina Krasniqi: Why were there only a few girls?